Tiberias: Ottoman period

-In 1624, when the Sultan recognized Fakhr-al-Din II as Lord of Arabistan (from Aleppo to the borders of Egypt), The 1660 destruction of Tiberias by the Druze resulted in abandonment of the city by its Jewish community, Unlike Tiberias, the nearby city of Safed recovered from its destruction, and wasn't entirely abandoned, remaining an important Jewish center in the Galilee.
+In 1624, when the Sultan recognized Fakhr-al-Din II as Lord of Arabistan (from Aleppo to the borders of Egypt), The 1660 destruction of Tiberias by the Druze resulted in abandonment of the city by its Jewish community, Unlike Tiberias, the nearby city of Safed recovered from its destruction, and was not entirely abandoned, remaining an important Jewish center in Galilee.

-In the 1720s, the Arab ruler Zahir al-Umar, of the Zaydani clan, fortified the town and made an agreement with the neighboring Bedouin tribes to prevent looting.
+In the 1720s, the Arab ruler Zahir al-Umar, of the Zaydani clan, fortified the town and made an agreement with the leader Nasif al-Nassar of the Al Saghir clan to prevent looting.
 Accounts from that time tell of the great admiration people had for Zahir, especially his war against bandits on the roads.
 Richard Pococke, who visited Tiberias in 1727, witnessed the building of a fort to the north of the city, and the strengthening of the old walls, attributing it to a dispute with the Pasha of Damascus.
 Under instructions from the Ottoman Porte, Sulayman Pasha al-Azm of Damascus besieged Tiberias in 1742, with the intention of eliminating Zahir, but his siege was unsuccessful.
 In the following year, Sulayman set out to repeat the attempt with even greater reinforcements, but he died en route.

 Under Zahir's patronage, Jewish families were encouraged to settle in Tiberias.
 He invited Rabbi Chaim Abulafia of Smyrna to rebuild the Jewish community.
 The synagogue he built still stands today, located in the Court of the Jews.

 In 1775, Ahmed el-Jazzar "the Butcher" brought peace to the region with an iron fist.
 In 1780, many Polish Jews settled in the town.
 During the 18th and 19th centuries it received an influx of rabbis who re-established it as a center for Jewish learning.
 An essay written by Rabbi Joseph Schwarz in 1850 noted that "Tiberias Jews suffered the least" during an Arab rebellion which took place in 1834.
 Around 600 people, including nearly 500 Jews, died when the town was devastated by the 1837 Galilee earthquake.
 An American expedition reported that Tiberias was still in a state of disrepair in 1847/1848.
 Rabbi Haim Shmuel Hacohen Konorti, born in Spain in 1792, settled in Tiberias at the age of 45 and was a driving force in the restoration of the city.

+In the 19th century, the Greek Orthodox Patriarchate of Jerusalem purchased lands that were incorporated into its growing network of rural estates.